Book cover

 £5.95

 The matching of a child’s ethnicity, culture, religion and language with those of their prospective adopters has been a longstanding and challenging set of policy and practice questions.
-This discussion paper addresses this challenge by focusing on 16 key messages, inviting the reader to reflect on the importance of the development of a child’s identity over time and then into adulthood.
+This discussion paper addresses this challenge by focusing on 16 key messages, inviting the reader to reflect on the importance of a child’s identity development over time and then into adulthood.

-The 16 messages are written to stimulate a considered exploration of the challenge in evaluating, at the point of the match, those factors that might facilitate the development of a positive and confident sense of the child’s identity that endures over time.
-This includes the significance of the adopters having the motivation, commitment, insight and skills to proactively co-create a life story narrative with the child that forms the basis for an identity that includes their history and heritage.
+The 16 messages stimulate a considered exploration of the challenge in evaluating, at the point of the match, those factors that might encourage a positive and confident sense of the child’s identity.
+This includes the significance of the adopters having the motivation, commitment and skills to proactively co-create a life story narrative with the child that forms the basis for an identity that includes their history and heritage.